 Gilberto joined Watsi on July 31st, 2013.
-One year ago, Gilberto joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gilberto's most recent donation traveled 1,900 miles to support Itzael, a special 9-month-old baby girl from Bolivia, to fund cardiac surgery to patch a hole in her heart, so that she can become strong and breathe easily.
+Two years ago, Gilberto joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gilberto's most recent donation traveled 4,200 miles to support Itzael, a special 9-month-old baby girl from Bolivia, to fund cardiac surgery to patch a hole in her heart, so that she can become strong and breathe easily.

 Gilberto has funded healthcare for 33 patients in 11 countries.